amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

 ---------

-The identity preconditioner is instantiated if either no preconditioner is pecified or the specified preconditoner list does not exists.
+The identity preconditioner is instantiated if either no preconditioner is specified or the specified preconditioner list does not exists.

 Mesh